TuoooLiu666/TuoooLiu666.github.io/_projects/3_project.md

   - Conducted metabolomics analysis on 22 urine samples from prostate cancer patients who were disgnozed with prostate cancer
   - Developed and validated statistical models to compare metabolic profiles across high vs. low PCa risk group
   - Lead author for a manuscript (submitted to Metabolites) {% cite Liu_2025_7 %}

+- **Long COVID**: Understanding Long COVID (LC) in Frontline and Essential Workers (FEWs) through Proteomic Profiling: A Longitudinal Cohort Study
+  - Led analytical team and developed statistical pipeline for proteomics analysis in AZHEROES
+  - Processed and analyzed proteomics data from 130+ frontline and essential workers with COVID-19 infection to identify biomarkers associated with Long COVID
+  - Applied bioinformatics techniques to map 20+ significant biological pathways
+  - Lead author for a manuscript currently under internal review {% cite Liu_2025_4 %}

+- **COVID Breakthrough**: Serum Proteomics in Omicron SARS-CoV-2 breakthrough: a nested case-control study within a prospective cohort of frontline workers from eight locations in the United States (US)
+  - Assisted in proteomics analysis for 100+ breakthrough cases to identify risk factors for Omicron breakthrough
+  - Contributed to a manuscript submitted to PLoS ONE {% cite Liu_2025_5 %}

 - **Bone Health**, **Metabolomics**: TBD
   - Multi-cohort spanning from adolescence, young adulthood, to senior adulthood